Stex/alfred-evernote-helpers/evernote-attachments-pdf/README.md

 Just download the alfred workflow file and open it to install it.

+### Gem Installation

-Since the Evernote export format changed quite a bit, I needed a proper XML parser this time, meaning that the workflow depends on a gem (ox).
+Since the Evernote export format changed quite a bit, I needed a proper XML parser this time, meaning that the workflow depends on a gem (`ox`).

 I set up the script to use `/usr/bin/ruby` instead of `/usr/bin/env ruby` as this would resolve to a Ruby version buried somewhere deep inside macOS.
 This way, we know for sure which version is used, so it's easier to install the necessary gem.

 The preferred way to install `ox` is by using a standalone installation inside the workflow directory:

-Right-click on the workflow name in Alfred, choose "Open in Terminal" and run the following command:
+1. Right-click on the workflow name in Alfred and choose "Open in Terminal"
+2. Run the following command:

 ```bash
 /usr/bin/bundle install --standalone